Purplejam/ghlinks/README.md

 2. Install dependencies: `npm install`

+3. Copy .env.example to .env file

-3. Run the backend in development mode: `npm run start:dev:server`.
+4. Run the backend in development mode: `npm run start:dev:server`.
 This will start the NestJS server on `http://localhost:3000`.

 ## Frontend Setup